 I cannot think of a story that brings greater encouragement for us in the work of ministry than the words that are before us today.

 - If you are tired, jaded or discouraged today, wondering whether the effort that you put into serving the Lord is worth it, these verses will be a tonic to your soul today.

 - If you have been wounded while serving the Lord, and now you are holding back from giving yourself to ministry, these verses hold the most marvelous incentive for you.

 - If you find yourself afraid of what might happen if you commit yourself more fully to following Jesus, these verses are for you.

 - If you have a desire to extend yourself more fully in serving the Lord, to discern how you can make the best use of your life for his glory, these verses are for you.

-To summarize the story thus far, Jesus was travelling from Judea (in the south) to Galilee (in the north) and his journey took him through Samaria.
+To summarize the story thus far, Jesus was traveling from Judea (in the south) to Galilee (in the north) and his journey took him through Samaria.

 - Samaria was not a place where you would expect to find people interested in following Jesus.